Skip to content Learn about the access keys available for Metadata Registry

 This attribute assists with the identification of suitable records for contributing to the AGDC, including whether a record has already been contributed and should be maintained.

-The AGDC Record Contribution guidelines identify the types of item records suitable to the AGDC and clarifies the roles and responsibilities, processes and technologies that enable this to occur.
+The AGDC Record Contributions guidelines identify the types of item records suitable to the AGDC and clarifies the roles and responsibilities, processes and technologies that enable this to occur.

 Controlled values

-Select and record a single value from the options provided:
+• Select the drop-down box and select a single value from the options provided:

 • Unsuitable (non-custodian): an external agency is responsible for an item and has the authority for sharing and disclosure.
 See Data Custodian attribute.